Joe Parsetich, Commander

 Parsetich enlisted early in 1968 and requested assignment to Vietnam.
-He was stationed at Tan Son Nhut Air Force Base, Vietnam from 1968 to 1969, with the 377th Security Police Squadron.
+He was stationed at Tan Son Nhut Air Base, Vietnam from 1968 to 1969, with the 377th Security Police Squadron.
 He was honorably discharged in 1972.

 Parsetich served on DAV’s National Executive Committee for the 14th District from 2014 to 2016.
 He has been a department service officer since 2009 and is a past DAV Department of Montana commander.

 In 2017, Parsetich was appointed by then-Secretary of Veterans Affairs David Shulkin to serve on the Veterans Rural Health Advisory Committee, where he continues to serve under Secretary Denis McDonough.

 He’s also served on several other executive committees including the USS Montana Steering Committee, the Cascade County Suicide Prevention Committee and the Montana Joint Community Forces Committee.
 He was a board member for the Mayor’s Challenge to End Veteran Homelessness in Great Falls and was on the Veterans Advisory Council for the Great Falls Vet Center.

 Parsetich has served as a coordinator and mentor for the Veterans Treatment Court in Great Falls, having many of his veterans graduate the 14-month-program and successfully reintegrate back into society.